Planning backlog¶

 [ ] Optionally request a lifecycle transition through normal ROS 2 mechanisms.

 Rationale: Watchdog behavior is useful but risky.
-Version 1 should observe and report before any automatic recovery is considered.
+Version 1 observes and reports; recovery and automatic transition requests remain deferred.

 —